 Children attending the program are expected to be able to participate comfortably in all components of the day, both indoors and outdoors.
-The general rule is that if a child is well enough to come to the Center, he/she is well enough to go outside; HOWEVER, exceptions to that rule are made in cases where parents or teachers have good reasons for not wanting a child to go outside that day (for example, in the case of a child with weather-triggered asthma).
+The general rule is that if a child is well enough to come to the Center, he/she is well enough to go outside; HOWEVER, exceptions to that rule are made in cases where families or teachers have good reasons for not wanting a child to go outside that day (for example, in the case of a child with weather-triggered asthma).

 When A Child Becomes Ill at the Center